 Perenco holds a 50% interest in Block 67 in the Marañon Basin, located in the north east of the Loreto region, along with Vietnamese national company PVEP.
-To date, three discoveries have been made at the the Paiche, Dorado, and Pirana fields, giving a total of 217 million barrels of 2P certified reserves.
+To date, three discoveries have been made, Paiche, Dorado, and Pirana fields, giving a total of 217 million barrels of 2P certified reserves.

-This groundbreaking and innovative project will contemplate the full reinjection of the production water and rain water in contact with production facilities, the reinjection of the drilling cuttings, the river crossing using directional drilling, and the installation of canopy bridges.
-The project will utilise advanced technologies such as casing drilling, centrifugation of water-in-crude, zaplock for pipeline, and innovative and reliable infrastructures to develop the heavy crude reserves of the Maranon Basin.
+This groundbreaking and innovative project contemplate the full re-injection of the production water and rain water in contact with production facilities, the re-injection of the drilling cuttings and the river crossing using directional drilling.
+The project utilized advanced technologies such as casing drilling, centrifugation of water-in-crude, zaplock for pipeline, and innovative and reliable infrastructures to develop the heavy crude reserves of the Maranon Basin.

 A dedicated communities' development plan has been integrated into this project from the outset and a continuous dialogue with the communities on site is ongoing, as part of our transparency commitment and the social and environmental development act signed with these communities.

 Many local, regional and international contracts have been put in place to ensure compliance with the highest international standards.
 This includes a full rivers ecosystem study with the IIAP (Instituto de Investigaciones de la Amazonia Peruana).

 The development of Block 67 was declared a project of national importance in April 2009.